-But there are many types to chose from: in-ears, on-ears, over-ears, Bluetooth, noise-cancelling.
+But there are many types of headphone to choose from: in-ears, on-ears, over-ears, Bluetooth, noise-cancelling.
 If you want a pair for home use, to plug into your hi-fi system or portable music player, then a pair of over-ear headphones is best.
 You'll then have to choose whether you want open-backs (which leak sound) or the more typical closed-backs (which don't).

 Your next decision is between wired and wireless.
-Wireless is great for its cable-free convenience and exercise appeal but it's a technology which generally attracts higher price tags compared to wired counterparts of similar quality.
+Wireless headphones are great for their cable-free convenience and exercise appeal but it's a technology which generally attracts higher price tags compared to wired counterparts of similar quality.

-And then there's noise-cancelling headphones which may well be high on your hit list if you're looking for a pair to accompany you in the daily grind or silence the sound on aeroplanes.
-Available on wired and Bluetooth wireless headphones, this functionality helps isolate you from the outside world by blocking ambient noise.
+And then there are noise-cancelling headphones which may be high on your hit list if you're looking for a pair to silence the outside sounds of everyday life.
+Noise-cancelling helps isolate you from the world by blocking ambient noise.
 While noise-cancellation is available on wired pairs, if you want both wireless connectivity and peaceful isolation, there are, of course, those that combine the two: wireless noise-cancelling headphones.

 If you're still not sure which way to go, then take a look at our guide on how to choose the right pair of headphones.
 Then, below, take a glance at our very favourite pairs.
 We've covered all bases and price points when rounding up the best quality headphones on the market right now, so you've got the best chance of finding the right pair for you...